anaastastasiia/ReadCycle/README.md

-# 📚 ReadCycle - A Marketplace for Used Books
+# 📚 ReadCycle - A marketplace for used books

 **ReadCycle** is an eco-friendly online platform where people can sell their read books, find new owners for their favorite stories, and contribute to sustainable living.